Armine13/RoboticsProject/README.md

 2) A turtle robot with xbox 360 kinect camera and a laptop on the robot

-3) The wireless wifi connection between the robot and work station
+3) The wireless wifi connection between the robot and the work station

-4) Make sure that you have openni_launch, freenect_launch, or other proper packages to control the kinect and get image data.
+4) Make sure that you have openni_launch, freenect_launch, or other proper packages to control the kinect and get the image data.

 ### About the package